Fuyukai/curious/README.md

 ## Requirements

 Curious only runs on Python 3.5 and higher, due to curio only running on those versions.
-Additionally, curio currently only works on POSIX systems due to curio only running on those systems.
+Additionally, curious currently only works on POSIX systems due to curio only running on those systems.